Our Goal

 Overview

-To challenge mass criminalization of BIPOC, the Foundation’s Human Rights program seeks to shift power from punishment systems to BIPOC impacted by mass criminalization; dismantle these systems in the United States; and work towards reimagined approaches to justice that invest in communities rather than prisons and surveillance, and that promote practices of healing and community accountability rooted in our common humanity.
+The Foundation’s Human Rights program seeks to center people impacted by mass criminalization; dismantle systems of punishment in the United States; and invest in communities rather than prisons and surveillance, promoting practices of healing and community accountability rooted in our common humanity.

 To meet these goals, the Human Rights program invests in three key areas:

-• Building the power and capacity of grassroots movements to fight to dismantle these punishment systems;
+1. Building the power and capacity of grassroots movements to fight to dismantle systems of punishment,

-• Supporting healthy ecosystems that center grassroots community organizing within and across the criminal justice and immigrants’ rights movements; and,
+2. Supporting healthy ecosystems that center grassroots community organizing within and across movements addressing mass criminalization of people, and

-The program invests in the leadership of people who have been directly impacted by these systems and who are seeking transformational change of the current notion of safety and well-being in this country.
-The program makes grants nationally and in California, Texas, Georgia, and North Carolina – four key states of national importance to shrink and ultimately dismantle carceral systems and reimagine new approaches to safety, justice, and accountability.
+The program invests in the leadership of people who have been directly impacted by these systems and who are seeking transformational change of the current notion of safety and well-being.
+The program makes grants nationally and in California, Texas, Georgia, and North Carolina—four key states in the movement to reimagine new approaches to safety, justice, and accountability.

 Grantmaking Areas